Gong vs. Chorus: Which Is Better?

 Neither Gong nor Chorus publishes prices.
 Both require contacting sales for a custom quote.

-Integrations and all Gong Agents are included.
+Gong charges per-user licenses plus a platform fee based on team size.
+The platform fee means smaller teams absorb a disproportionate share of the base cost.
+Prospects select a team-size band (1-50, 51-1,000, 1,001-9,999, or 10,000+) before receiving a proposal.
+All Gong Agents are included.
 Add-on applications (Engage, Forecast, Enable) are priced separately from the Foundation license.
 All fees are non-cancelable and non-refundable.
 There is no free plan or public free trial.

 Chorus can be purchased standalone or as part of a broader ZoomInfo subscription.

 For organizations already paying for ZoomInfo, adding Chorus to the existing contract is typically more cost-effective than layering Gong on top.
-For organizations starting fresh and needing only conversation intelligence, the total cost depends on team size and which Gong add-ons are needed.
+For organizations starting fresh and needing only conversation intelligence, the total cost depends on team size and which Gong add-ons are required.

 Security and compliance